Ruth Padel: Oxford Professor of Poetry

-In 2009 she became the first woman to be elected Oxford Professor of Poetry but a media storm broke out when photocopied pages from a university publication, detailing sexual harassment charges at Harvard and Boston universities against rival Derek Walcott, were sent anonymously to Oxford voters.
+In 2009, Padel became the first woman to be elected Oxford Professor of Poetry but a media storm broke out when photocopied pages from a university publication, detailing sexual harassment charges at Harvard and Boston universities against rival Derek Walcott, were sent anonymously to Oxford voters.
 Walcott withdrew his candidacy.
 Padel denied connection with these pages but media commentators alleged her involvement; she resigned, saying she did not wish to do the job under suspicion.
-Public comment attributed treatment of Padel to misogyny, and 'toxic media pursuing allegations against Walcott while denigrating Padel, justly held in high regard for her poetry and teaching, for mentioning these as a source of disquiet' and pointing out that she had mentioned information in the public domain, not rumours.
+Public comment attributed treatment of Padel to misogyny, and "toxic media pursuing allegations against Walcott while denigrating Padel, justly held in high regard for her poetry and teaching, for mentioning these as a source of disquiet" and pointing out that she had mentioned information in the public domain, not rumours.
 "Oxford missed out for the worst of reasons on an inspirational teacher; Walcott removed the decision from the electorate by his own choice; Padel should not have been made to pay for his decision to confront neither his accusers nor his past."
-On Newsnight Review, poet Simon Armitage, elected to the Chair in 2016, expressed regret at her resignation.
-"Ruth's a good person.
-I don't think she should have resigned, she would have been good."
+On Newsnight Review, poet Simon Armitage, elected to the Chair in 2016, expressed regret at her resignation: "Ruth's a good person.
+I don't think she should have resigned; she would have been good."